freenet/freenet-core/docs/src/glossary.md

 ## Contract State

-A **contract's state** is data associated with a contract that can be retrieved by Applications and Components.
-The role of a contract is to control how its state can be modified and efficiently propagated through the network.
+Data associated with a contract that can be retrieved by Applications and Components.
+A contract's role is to control how its state can be modified and efficiently propagated through the network.

 ## Delta

 Represents a modification to some state - similar to a [diff](https://en.wikipedia.org/wiki/Diff) in source code.
 The exact format of a delta is determined by the contract.
 A contract will determine whether a delta is valid - perhaps by verifying it is signed by someone authorized to modify the contract state.
 A delta may be created in response to a [State Summary](glossary.md#state-summary) as part of the [State Synchronization](glossary.md#state-synchronization) mechanism.

+## Parameters

+Data that forms part of a contract along with the WebAssembly code.
+This is supplied to the contract as a parameter to the contract's functions.
+Parameters are typically be used to configure a contract, much like the parameters of a constructor function.

+For example, the parameters could contain a hash of the state itself.
+The contract would then use it to verify that the state hashes to that value.
+This would create a contract that is guaranteed to contain the same state.
+In the original Freenet, this was known as a [content hash key](http://justsolve.archiveteam.org/wiki/Content_Hash_Key_(Freenet)).

 ## State Summary